Grindhead/phaser-matter-physics-editor/memory-bank/systemPatterns.md

       "finishLine": { "x": 800, "y": 400 }
     }
     ```
+  - **Rendering Layers:** The `EditorScene` uses two `Phaser.GameObjects.Layer` instances (`platformLayer`, `entityLayer`) to manage rendering order and organization.
+Platforms are added to `platformLayer`, and all other entities (enemies, items) are added to `entityLayer`.
+Selection and save/load logic have been updated to work with these layers.
   - **UI Elements:** Editor UI (object palette, property inspector, save/load buttons) built using Phaser GameObjects, organized into reusable UI component classes within `src/editor/ui/`.
 Palette includes separate buttons for large and small enemies.
   - **Platform Configuration:** Platforms are handled differently from other entities.
 When selected, a platform configuration UI appears allowing segment count and orientation to be set before placement.
   - **Placement/Manipulation Logic:**